sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 ## Make differences in code obvious

-When I see two lines of tricky code that look the same, I assume they are actually different but I don’t see the difference yet.
+When I see two lines of tricky code that look the same, I assume they are different, but I don’t see the difference yet.
 Otherwise, a programmer would create a variable for repeated pieces instead of copypasting them.

 For example, we have a code that generates test IDs for two different tools we use on a project, Enzyme and Codeception: